Phenomenom05/QA/README.md

 This will validate the profile creation, login, and error-handling API endpoints.

-Step 5: CI/CD Pipeline (GitHub Actions)
+5. CI/CD Pipeline (GitHub Actions):

 The CI/CD pipeline is configured in the .github/workflows/ci.yml file.
 It automatically runs the tests whenever changes are pushed to the repository.

-To trigger the CI/CD pipeline:

-Push changes to the main branch or create a pull request:
+To trigger the CI/CD pipeline, push changes to the main branch or create a pull request:

 git push origin main